Instance-Dependent Generalization Bounds via Optimal Transport: Conclusion

 \looseness -1 Key observations made in this work could be relevant for future work that aims to improve learning algorithms.
 For example, our result suggests that the \emph{local} regularity of a model plays a crucial role in its generalization ability and robustness to distribution shifts.
 This might be of interest for developing robust and regularized training techniques.
 Finally, our optimal-transport-based approach constitutes a novel avenue towards theoretically analyzing generalization in machine learning.
 We introduce the necessary technical tools and proof methodology, hoping that future work can further explore this avenue and improve our results.

 \acks{This research was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant agreement no. 815943, by the NSERC grants no.\ RGPIN-2023-04482 and DGECR-2023-00230, and the European Research Council (ERC) Starting Grant 852821-SWING.
-Anastasis Kratsios and Songyan Hou were additionally supported by the ETH Z\"{u}rich foundation.
+Anastasis Kratsios and Songyan Hou were additionally supported by the ETH Zurich foundation.
 Jonas Rothfuss was supported by an Apple Scholars in AI/ML fellowship.
-Anastasis was additionally funded by their McMaster University Startup Grant.}
+Anastasis was additionally funded by the McMaster University Startup Grant.}